 Now, you may be wondering how you would attach the legs to the box.
 If you saw my headboard bench I recently built, then you would see how it works.
 I simply made mitered boxes on my miter saw for each corner.
 Then, I attached the boxes using my Kreg Jig to make pocket holes.

 Once the legs were attached, I added a board that would become the inside bottom of my upcycled plant stand.
 I plugged all the old knob holes with wood filler, and then sanded with my sander.
 I removed some of the top coat of paint to let the white my cabinets used to be peek out.
 This sander is perfect for the most tight spots.

-I wanted a somewhat cohesive feel, so I add a few coats of Antique White to the inside and on the bottom shelf I also added to my design.
+Also, I want a somewhat cohesive feel, so I add a few coats of Antique White to the inside and on the bottom shelf I also added to my design.